Racism is unacceptable and has no place in our society or communities.

-Racism has no place in our society or communities and it is unacceptable.
 While Cornwall is considered to be an open and welcoming place, for many this is not always the case.
-We want to become an actively anti-racist place to live, work and visit.
-We recognise that we must do more to address racism and inequalities within our communities.
+We want to become an actively anti-racist place to live, work, and visit.

 What are we doing?

-- taking forward the recommendations approved by the Leadership Board;
+- We continue to carry forward the recommendations endorsed by the Leadership Board.

-- reviewing our equality and diversity policies and recruitment practices.
+- We continue to review our equality, diversity and inclusion policies and recruitment practices.

 We have already:

-- changed our equalities statement in job adverts
+- changed our equal opportunity statement in job adverts.

-We recognise that we need to identify racial inequality and unconscious bias in the workplace, so that we can challenge it.
+We recognise that we must identify racial inequality and unconscious bias in the workplace so that we can challenge it.

 Race Equality Matters

-In February 2021 we joined Race Equality Matters, a collaboration of companies, organisations, race networks, experts in the field, allies, and employees aiming to improve workplace equality across the public, private and charity sectors.
+- employees aiming to improve workplace equality across the public, private, and charity sectors.

-Race Equality Matters has a variety of solutions that help to promote race equality within the workplace.
-It provides tools and workshops on how to take forward these solutions.
+Race Equality Matters has solutions that help promote race equality within organisations.
+We are committed to putting these actions into practice.

-During this year's Race Equality Week we are promoting the #MyNameIs Campaign.
-This is a campaign that promotes the importance of pronouncing names correctly by encouraging the use of a phonetic spelling tool.
+- Race Equality Week February 2022 - We promoted the #MyNameIs campaign to staff.
+The campaign highlights the importance of pronouncing names correctly.
+It encourages the use of a phonetic spelling tool in email signatures.